 Determination of fair value for financial assets and liabilities for which there is no observable market price requires the use of valuation techniques as described in accounting policy 3(j)(vi).
 For financial instruments that trade infrequently and have little price transparency, fair value is less objective, and requires varying degrees of judgment depending on liquidity, concentration, uncertainty of market factors, pricing assumptions and other risks affecting the specific instrument.

-d) Critical Accounting Judgments in Applying the Bank's Accounting Policies
+d) Critical Accounting Judgments in Applying the Bank's Accounting Policies ii) Measurement of Financial Instruments

 Critical accounting judgments made in applying the Bank's accounting policies include the following: